saqib-ahmed/saqib-ahmed.github.io/_posts/2020-04-23-basic-neural-network.md

 This is it.
 We have our neural network implemented without any libraries.
 We have demonstrated the one-to-one correlation between math and the code.

 ### Complete code
-The complete code of the `NeuralNetwork` class and its usage has been given in [this repository](https://github.com/DevUnleash/Predicting-Bike-Sharing).
-You can simply execute the Jupyter notebook in the repository to see the neural network in action.
-I'll write about the experiment in the notebook in some other blog post.
-This neural network can be used on other datasets.
-With this much code, you can create "artificial intelligence".
+The complete code of the `NeuralNetwork` class and a usage example has been explained in the [next post](https://saqib-ahmed.com/predicting-bike-sharing).
+This neural network can be used on other datasets as well.
+Refer to the next post to see it in action.
+The bottom line is: with only this much code, you can create much-hyped "artificial intelligence".
+Things aren't that scary once you know the underlying details.
+The present-day AI is not gonna take over the human civilization yet.
+The knowledge always curbs unknown fears.

 ### References and further readings